jvalegre/robert/docs/README.rst

 .. introduction-start

-ROBERT is an ensemble of automated machine learning protocols that can be run sequentially through a single command line.
-The program works for **regression and classification problems**.
-Comprehensive workflows have been designed to meet state-of-the-art standards for cheminformatics studies, including:
+ROBERT is an ensemble of automated machine learning protocols that can be run sequentially through a single command line or a graphical user interface.
+The program works for **regression and classification problems**.Comprehensive workflows have been designed to meet state-of-the-art standards for cheminformatics studies, including:

    *  **Atomic and molecular descriptor generation from SMILES**, including an RDKit conformer sampling and the generation of 200+ steric, electronic and structural descriptors using RDKit, xTB and DBSTEP.